 The process of acquiring disability benefits is not a short and simple one.
 If you feel strongly that you qualify and need financial support due to living with diabetes and related complications, approach this process with courage and determination.

-If you found this guide to diabetes and disability benefits useful, please sign up for our newsletter (and get a sign-up bonus) in the form below.
+If you found this guide to diabetes and discrimination useful, please sign up for our newsletter (and get a free chapter from the Fit With Diabetes eBook) using the form below.
 We send out a weekly newsletter with the latest posts and recipes from Diabetes Strong.